 The charity was founded in 1987 when Sir Edwin Manton and Lady Manton created the American Fund for the Tate Gallery, a restricted endowment to acquire works of art from North and Latin America for presentation to Tate.
-For over 32 years, this endowment has purchased seminal works by artists including John Baldessari, Louise Bourgeois, Philip Guston, Roni Horn, Joan Jonas, Christian Marclay, Bruce Nauman, Hélio Oiticica, Cy Twombly, Cindy Sherman, David Smith, Jeff Wall and Lawrence Weiner.
+For over 32 years, this endowment has purchased seminal works by artists including John Baldessari, Louise Bourgeois, Philip Guston, Roni Horn, Joan Jonas, Christian Marclay, Bruce Nauman, Hélio Oiticica, Cy Twombly, Cindy Sherman, David Smith, Jeff Wall, Lawrence Weiner, and many more.

-The Tate Americas Foundation formally opened offices in New York in 1999 to strengthen links in North and Latin American with the art community.
+The Tate Americas Foundation formally opened offices in New York in 1999 to strengthen links in North and Latin America with the art community.
 Since that time, it has raised over $300 million for Tate.
-TAF launched the North American Acquisitions Committee in 2001 and NAAC has acquired works from artists including Roni Hom, Louise Lawler, Josiah McElheny, Raymond Pettibon, Robert Smithson, Kara Walker and Christopher Wool.
-The Latin American Acquisitions Committee was formed in 2003 and has acquired works from artists including Maria Fernada Cardoso, Lygia Clark, Gego, Felix Gonzalez-Torres, Guillermo Kuitca, Cildo Meireles and Hélio Oiticica.
+TAF launched the North American Acquisitions Committee (NAAC) in 2001 which has since acquired works from artists including Roni Horn, Louise Lawler, Josiah McElheny, Raymond Pettibon, Robert Smithson, Kara Walker and Christopher Wool.
+The Latin American Acquisitions Committee (LAAC) was formed in 2003 and has acquired works from artists including Maria Fernada Cardoso, Lygia Clark, Gego, Felix Gonzalez-Torres, Guillermo Kuitca, Cildo Meireles and Hélio Oiticica.

-In addition, to acquiring art, Tate Americas Foundation makes grants to Tate using funds that it has raised.
+In addition to acquiring art, the Tate Americas Foundation makes grants to Tate using funds that it has raised.
 It supports numerous programs at Tate particularly in the fields of exhibitions, scholarship, and education.

 Paul Britton (Chair)